General Description/Cultural Significance

 The majority of Bangladeshis have lived along the coastal areas of the country where the best farm land lies, for centuries.
 But now, in many places, land crops are dead from salt and homes have washed away— the people have given up on rebuilding and are moving inland.

 In 2017, Robert Glennon wrote in Scientific American of the tragic climate change projections for Bangladesh that even a three-foot rise in sea level would submerge almost 20 percent of the entire country and displace more than 30 million people.
-Some scientists project a five-to-six foot rise by 2100, which would displace perhaps 50 million people.
+Some scientists project a 1.52 to 1.83 meter (5 to 6 feet) rise by 2100, which would displace perhaps 50 million people.

 The monsoon season of 2017 left widespread destruction in Bangladesh, with some of the worst flooding to ever hit the country.
 2018 was also devastating, with torrential rains, flooding, strong winds, and mudslides destroying lives and property.

 In Bangladesh, despite the dire climate circumstances, the Rose and its blissful smell are still held in esteem.
 Millions of Roses are still grown.
 A 2018 article in the International Journal of Business, Social and Science Research described the extensive floriculture of Bangladesh: “At present 10,000 hectares of land is under flower cultivation where approximately 5,000 resilient farmers are actively growing flowers and foliage in the country with 150,000 people directly or indirectly involved in it as their sole livelihood.”
 Many villages outside Dhaka dedicate their acres to Roses, but there are other locations, too.
 The farmers say that working with the Roses makes them happy.

 The Editors of Encyclopaedia Britannica, 2019.
 Attar of roses.
 Encyclopædia Britannica. [website]